arupsarkar91/arupsarkar91.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Had an amazing time and activity at the MPI-P Theory group retreat at the Ringberg castle.
+Had an amazing time and refreshment at the MPI-P Theory group retreat at the Ringberg castle in Munich.